Well-posedness and stability analysis of a landscape evolution model: The landscape evolution model

 We complete Equation~\eqref{evol-z} with two evolution equations for the fluid height $h$ and sediment concentration $c$.
 The mass conservation law for the fluid reads

 where $r$ is a source term, modeling an incoming flow in a channel or the rain over the bottom.

 On the other hand, the mass conservation law for the sediment reads

-where $\rho_s$ is the volumetric mass density of the sediments.
+where $\rho_s$ is the volumetric mass density of the sediments, and is constant.
 In order to close System~\eqref{evol-z},~\eqref{evol-h},~\eqref{evol-c}, we need to write an equation for the fluid velocity.
 One possibility would be to write a shallow water type model with an evolution equation for the momentum $hv$.
 We rather choose the simpler closure

 where $\mu>0$ is some characteristic fluid velocity and $\nabla(h+z)$ is the gradient of the fluid surface elevation.
 System~\eqref{evol-z},~\eqref{evol-h},~\eqref{evol-c},~\eqref{evol-v} is closed and we shall consider its well-posedness in Section~\ref{WP}.